plone/documentation/develop/addons/components/genericsetup.rst

     </genericsetup:upgradeSteps>

-Add-on package appears twice in the installer list
+Add-on Package Appears Twice In The Installer List
 ==================================================

-This usually happens if you are developing your own add-on and keep changing things.
+This happens if you are developing your own add-on and keep changing things.

 You have an error in your add-on package ZCML code which causes portal_quickinstaller to have two entries.

 More information